Grace Bonney: Design*Sponge

 In 2004, Bonney founded the interior design blog Design*Sponge, which is dedicated to intersectional and inclusive conversations about design and cultural issues.
 The site posted content daily and was dedicated to fostering a creative community.
 The popular website reached nearly two million readers per day for 15 years and was called "one of the internet's most popular design blogs" by Adobe.
-The last article on Design*Sponge was posted in August 2019 and the entire blog now officially archived in the Library of Congress.
+The last article on Design*Sponge was posted in August 2019 and the entire blog is archived at the Library of Congress.

 The blog started out as a side project which Bonney ran alongside full-time jobs, first at a design PR firm and later as a freelance writer for multiple interior and design-related publications including House and Garden, Domino, and Craft.
 By 2009, Design*Sponge had gained a large following and interest from advertisers; making enough revenue for Bonney to work on it full time.
 Bonney has stated that Design*Sponge benefitted from being an early era blog: "When you went on the internet and looked for furniture or interior design, there was only going to be a few of us that popped up.
 We grew in a way that is nearly impossible to do today, organically."

 The focus of the blog evolved over time, reflecting Bonney's personal evolution and interests.
 It moved "away from products to center on people" and began addressing "topics such as how gender, classism, and racism, social issues, and diversity connect to and influence design."

 Bonney's decision to close the blog was prompted by the shifting advertising industry, the role of social media, and the proliferation of design sites; all of which made it financially unsustainable to continue running the website.
 Instead of shifting the blog's content strategy or "chasing clicks", Bonney chose to end the blog after its 15th year.